 When you can’t bring the injured worker back to work

-Work Transition (WT) services, including assessments and plans, are provided to help the workplace parties (WPPs) find suitable and available work with the injury employer, or to help a worker re-enter the labour market in a suitable occupation (SO).
+WT services, including assessments and plans, are provided to help the WPPs find suitable and available work with the injury employer, or to help a worker re-enter the labour market in a SO.

 - the worker has, or likely has, a permanent impairment

-- the worker is not capable of performing the pre-injury job, and
+- the worker is not capable of performing the pre-injury job

-- the employer is unable to provide suitable and sustainable work, or
+- the employer is unable to provide suitable and available work, or

 A WT assessment includes testing to determine if the worker has the skills, abilities and knowledge to either return to work with the injury employer, or to re-enter the labour market in a SO.
 It is usually provided between six and nine months following the date of injury but, if that is not possible, it will be done as soon as the worker is able to return to suitable work.
-Although workers usually receive only one assessment, the Workplace Safety and Insurance Board (WSIB) may decide a WT re-assessment is appropriate if, for example, the work-related impairment significantly changes.
+Although workers usually receive only one assessment, the WSIB may decide a WT re-assessment is appropriate if, for example, the work-related impairment significantly changes.